The War with Grandpa: Release

-The War with Grandpa was initially scheduled to be released by The Weinstein Company's Dimension Films on April 21, 2017, which was later pushed back to October 20, 2017, due to principal photography location changes.
+The War with Grandpa was initially scheduled to be released by The Weinstein Company through Dimension Films on April 21, 2017, which was later pushed back to October 20, 2017, due to principal photography location changes.
 In August 2017 the film was again delayed, this time to February 23, 2018.

 In January 2018, less than a month before its intended release, the film was pulled from the release schedule.
 In March 2018, it was announced The Weinstein Company would no longer distribute the film, and its rights were reclaimed by the producers for $2.5 million.
 In June 2020, 101 and Brookdale Studios acquired distribution rights to the film and set it for a September 18, 2020 release; it was later pushed back to October 9.
 The studios spent an estimated $24 million promoting the film.

 Reception

 Box office

-The War with Grandpa grossed $21.3 million in the United States and Canada, and $22.1 million in other territories, for a worldwide total of $43.4 million.
+The War with Grandpa grossed $21.3 million in the United States and Canada, and $25.5 million in other territories, for a worldwide total of $46.8 million.

 In the US, the film made $1.1 million from 2,250 theaters on its first day of release.
 It went on to debut to $3.6 million, becoming the first film to top Tenet at the box office.
 In its second weekend the film grossed $2.5 million, finishing second behind newcomer Honest Thief, and then made $1.9 million in its third weekend and $1.1 million in its fourth week.
 After six weeks the film stood at $15.5 million domestically, with industry insiders estimating the film could leg out to $20 million.
 By mid-February 2021, in its 20th week of release, the film was still playing in 653 theaters and grossed $224,000, for a running total of $20.3 million.